Art27e/forum/README.md

 # forum

 ### last update 2.0 (18.10.2024)
-###### see changes in Changelog.txt
+##### see changes in Changelog.txt

-User can sign up, login, comment, create topics and like posts.
-Users can edit posts they sent All the data is stored in the database (SQLite3)
+<p>Users can sign up, login, comment, create topics, like posts, edit posts they sent, and modify their password on My Profile page.<br>
+All the data is stored in the database (SQLite3)<br>
 Forum has main categories with different topics.
-Main categories cant be edited by users.
+Main categories cant be edited by users.<br>
 Forum has groups for users.
-Standard group - users.
+Standard group - users.<br>
-Admins can delete/edit threads and posts, edit passwords, promote and demote users
+Admins can delete/edit threads and posts, edit passwords, promote and demote users</p>

 #### Dockerfile included.
 1) ##### Create an image